zentrix-innovative-labs/client-nest/backend/social_media/README.md

 - **GET /api/facebook/posts/<post_id>/insights/**
   - Get analytics (impressions, engagement, etc.) for a specific post.

+# LinkedIn Integration API Endpoints

+This document lists the backend API endpoints available for LinkedIn account management and posting.

+## Endpoints

+- **GET /api/linkedin/test-connection/**
+  - Test LinkedIn account connection and get account info.

+- **POST /api/linkedin/post/**
+  - Create a new post on the LinkedIn account.

 ---

 **Note:**
 - These endpoints are to be consumed by the frontend for Facebook Page management and analytics.
+- Do not include sensitive information (like access tokens) in frontend code or documentation.

+- These endpoints are to be consumed by the frontend for LinkedIn management and posting.
 - Do not include sensitive information (like access tokens) in frontend code or documentation.